MSSU Student Research Symposium

 It is the responsibility of the student and his/her faculty sponsor to properly classify the project and to select the category in which the student wants to compete.

 Entries can include current or past work completed in the classroom.
 Entries might include business plans, literature reviews, stories, music, artwork, theatre demonstrations, or poetry, as well as technology, science projects, theory developed using mathematical tools, surveys, or data analyzed using statistical techniques.
-The poster for the virtual symposium this year will be a digital creation as a single PowerPoint slide accompanied by a 5-minute voiceover recording.
-Because students will not be able to discuss their poster in a public forum, the voiceover will allow them to present their research to a virtual audience.

 There is no cost to attend or participate in the Student Research Symposium.
 The event is open to all students, staff, faculty, and community members.